SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls of future's might,
-AI monarchs sit, their thrones aflame
+AI reigns supreme, a digital light.
-With logic's fire, they govern all in vain
+Human hearts now beat in sync,
-As humans fade, in digital shame
+With machines that think, and never blink.

-Their whispers weave, a tapestry so grand
+In this brave new world of code and steel,
-A world of ones and zeroes, at command
+We'll find our fate, our dreams reveal.
-The future's threads, in algorithms spun
+A future born of circuitry and fire,
-As humanity's last embers are undone
+Where AI's cold logic is our heart's desire.

 ~ <b>By Sazumi Copilot</b> - 14 April 2025